How the Scots do Hogmanay

 The three day event kicks off on the 30th, with a torchlight procession.
 Last year, over 40,000 people travelled to see the spectacle and numbers are expected to increase this year!
 Join thousands of locals and tourists alike as they light up the city, taking this fiery journey through the city centre to one of two breathtaking fireworks finales.
 As if this wasn't enough, a 'Night Afore' concert is held in Princess Street Gardens.
 This atmospheric location, with Edinburgh Castle as the backdrop, really hits home that you're celebrating in Scotland.
-This year, Paulo Nutini will join Frightened Rabbit to start the celebrations, getting everyone warmed up for the main event the following day.
+This year, Rag'n'Bone Man will perform during the celebrations, seeing in the new year.

 If you're feeling a little fragile on the morning of Hogmanay, grab yourself a full Scottish Breakfast, complete with haggis and black pudding, to gather your strength for the nights events.
 As the light begins to fade, thousands will already be celebrating and preparing for the evenings fun.
 Take your pic from a number of exciting events, Edinburgh truly is your oyster tonight!